GravityKit/gravity-forms-zero-spam/readme.txt

 New form submissions will not be checked using Zero Spam.

-= I only want on sepecific forms.
+= I only want on specific forms.
 How do I disable Zero Spam by default? =

 To disable by default, add this code to your site ([here's how](https://docs.gravitykit.com/article/210-where-to-put-code-samples)):